1000 Jupiters could fit inside of the Sun.

 Jupiter is 1200 million miles from the sun and takes 12 years to orbit it.
 Digest that.
 The second bit, is that Jupiter pulls our sun as much as 1.2 million miles off its center during this orbit.
 Eeeeeeee!?
 Scientists use this phenomenon in their search for planets, (specifically small ones like Earth that might support life as we know it).
 Stars that are orbited by giant gaseous planets, such as Jupiter wobble in space.
-That is, when the image of these stars is recorded, there is a wobbling back-and-forth of the star as the huge planet moves around it, (too many blankets in the wash, or my attempts on a pottery wheel).
+That is, when the image of these stars is recorded, there is a wobbling back-and-forth of the star as the huge planet moves around it, (think, too many blankets in the washing machine or novice attempts on a pottery wheel).

 Here’s a simple, concise article on the concept of a barycenter, the center of gravity around which a planet and it’s sun actually rotate: https://spaceplace.nasa.gov/barycenter/en/.